Key takeaways

 - the contact and business details of the entity that made the payment;

-- the cyber security incident, including its impact on the reporting business entity;
+- details of the cyber security incident, including its impact on the reporting business entity;

-- the demand made by the extorting entity;
+- the type of demand made by the extorting entity;

-- communications with the extorting entity relating to the incident, the demand and the payment.
+- whether you have communicated with the extorting entity relating to the incident, the demand and the payment.

 5. What happens if you don't report within 72 hours?